 THE NUB THEORY EXPLAINED

 All nubs will image as a fork.
 This fork is split into two parts.
-The bottom half also known as the urogenital folds will develop into the labia minora, and the top half will develop into the clitoris and will continue to retract into its final resting place in the weeks to come.
+The bottom half, also known as the urogenital folds will develop into the labia minora, and the top half will develop into her clitoris.

-For male fetuses the genital tuber will develop into the glans of the penis,
+For male fetus the genital tubercle will develop into the glans of the penis,

 the urogenital fold becomes the shaft and the labioscrotal fold matures into the scrotum.